aleynika/aleynika/README.md

 **Data Analyst | Business Intelligence | Insight-Driven Problem Solver**

 Welcome to my GitHub!
-I’m passionate about turning raw data into clear, impactful insights that drive smarter business decisions.
-With a strong foundation in **SQL**, **data analysis**, and **business optimization**, I specialize in uncovering trends, improving efficiency, and helping organizations make data-backed decisions.
+I’m passionate about turning raw data into clear, impactful insights that drive smarter and impactful decisions.
+With a strong foundation in **SQL**, **data analysis**, and **process optimization**, I specialize in uncovering trends, improving efficiency, and helping people make data-backed decisions.

 Here, you'll find case studies and projects where I apply **SQLite** and **solution-oriented techniques** to approach real-world problems.